How the CITES Wildlife Conference affects African mammals

-The conference revealed a number of long-standing disagreements in the world of conservation, and left a fair amount of controversy in its wake.
+The conference revealed several long-standing disagreements in the world of conservation and left a fair amount of controversy in its wake.
 But you may be thinking – what exactly is CITES, what role does it play in conservation, and what do these decisions mean for Africa’s wildlife?

 CITES is an international agreement among 183 countries, officially called Parties, to cooperate with each other when trading plants, animals, or any products from them (e.g. fur, horns and wood).
 The focus is on species that may be threatened with extinction due to too much international trade, amongst other threats.
 Although only the governments vote and make decisions, a large number of non-governmental organisations working in the environment attend these meetings to provide technical expertise and input.

 Every three years, a Conference of the Parties (CoP) is held to discuss and amend the original Convention.
 This year was the 18th CoP (CoP18) to be held since the first one in 1973.
 CoP18 was finally hosted in Geneva, Switzerland from the 17th-28th of August 2019.
 The United Nations Envrionment Programme administers CITES and organises the conferences on behalf of the member governments.

 There are a few key points we must understand about CITES before we can discuss the results of CoP18.